-If you choose to use the Stampin' Pastels, simply spritz down your ribbon with water to dampen it first.
+1. If you choose to use the Stampin' Pastels, simply spritz down your white ribbon with water to dampen it first.

 Hint: I keep water in a small bottle with a spray cap just for such purposes.
 It's amazing how useful a bottle of water with a fine spray nozzle can be in papercrafting!

 Then use a sponge dauber to apply some chalk to your ribbon.
 Load up the sponge dauber with some chalk and start lightly sponging your length of trimming.
 Keep sponging until you get the depth of colour that you want.

 2. Another way to try colouring ribbon is to press the ribbon itself onto an inkpad (I chose Granny Apple Green for this project) and carefully pull it through under your finger or a Popsicle stick or sponge dauber, then let it dry.
 Try to keep the pressure on your ribbon even so the colour is laid down evenly unless you want a variation in the tone.

-You could also try lightening or achieving a stained effect by spraying some of the ink you put on the ribbon with your water spritzer.
+3. You could try lightening or achieving a stained effect by spraying some of the ink you put on the ribbon with your water spritzer or with alcohol.

 4. Try using several colours of ink on the one ribbon for another effect.
 You can make it variegated that way.

 5. Another variation is to colour the edging of the white ribbon with your Stampin' Write markers to get a two-toned effect.
 Make sure you let the colour dry well before you put the ribbon on your card or you will run the risk of inking your card where you didn't want some ink to be.